 I am talking about poker leak finder video.
 It is when you record your screen while playing and review it afterward.
 You can and should review your game after the session.
 It is extremely likely that you will spot some of the mistakes that you did not even think about while playing because you will see your play from a different angle.

 Even better, give that video for a friend to review, and you will surely get some insights and likely a good poker lesson.
-Obviously, you want someone who is a better player to help you out, not a complete beginner and if you do not have such friend getting a professional leak finder could be eyes opening.
+Obviously, you want someone who is a better player to help you out, not a complete beginner.

 Building a plan on how to fix it

 Another option is to read top poker blogs and articles like this one, which gives you some highlights and directions, how to improve.
 However, probably the best solution of all, is to mark hands while you play and analyze it later or even post on forums to get help from someone else.
-If you are planning to do that, you can find a list with the most active and best poker forums.
+If you are planning to do that, you should also read my opinion about Reddit poker and forums here.

 This does not end with posting hands and analyzing it.
 Most of the time, you will not even be aware that you are making a mistake in one spot or another.
 So the best to start is going over the most common mistakes and analyze your poker database in these spots.
 You can get my free poker training to learn more about that.